MarlinFirmware/Marlin/README.md

 *   Heater power reporting.
 Useful for PID monitoring.
 *   Support for up to 3 extruders

-The default baudrate is 250000.
-This baudrate has less jitter and hence errors than the usual 115200 baud, but is less supported by drivers and host-environments.
+The default baudrate is 115200.
+You can try 250000 it is less supported by drivers and host-environments, but might work better for you.

 Differences and additions to the already good Sprinter firmware: